matzpersson/fleetmetrics/README.md

 # Fleet Metrics

-FleetMetrics is a end-2-end data gathering tool typically collecting metrics from vessels, vehicles and field devices delivering compact sentences over MQTT protocol delivered to a central NodeJS micro service gateway.
+FleetMetrics is a end-2-end data gathering framework typically collecting metrics from vessels, vehicles and field devices delivering compact sentences over MQTT protocol delivered to a central NodeJS micro service gateway.
 The NodeJS gateway features a MQTT broker service to receive field data, a REST Api for websites and mobiles to access and a socketIO interface for pushing metrics to listening websites and devices when changes are received from the field.

 The platform also includes a series of Python simulators that creates random MQTT sentences for protocols such as NMEA sentences delivered to the Gateway API to provide simulation for theoretical field devices in client demonstrations.